RandyBoBandy92/bcit_tutorials/terminal/Step-0-Understanding-Terminal.md

 So if you want to go up to the parent directory of wherever you are.
 You would type `cd ..` to go back one directory.
 You can path into multiple folders at a time if you want.

 Knowing the location of your terminal is very important, as it can help you avoid common pitfalls like accidentally installing a git repo in your C: drive, or setting up projects / installing packages where you aren't intending to.

+This is why using the integrated terminal, as I recommended [here](./Crash-Course-Make-Vite-Project.md) from VS Code helps, as it automatically opens the folder from your workspace as the "working directory" making `cd` commands unnecessary.